suadesh/Open-Street-Map-Project/OpenStreetMapProject.md

 For this study I will use the OSM XML file from Mapzen of my hometown, Rome.
 I am curious to perform some queries on this area.
 Before import the data into an SQL database , I will try to clean a bit the informations contained into this file, hoping to contribute at the openstreetmap database.

 ## Encountered Problems
 While looking into the file i will focus my attention to postal code and street's name.
-This is the typical issues that i have found using the clean.py code i wrote for.
+This is the typical issues that I have found using the clean.py code I wrote for.

 #### Postal Code's Problems
 * Wrong postal code format entered , or integer in state of string  [ '00184 Roma' , I-00128, 159' in state of '00159' ]